hijauuudaoun/pasukan-revolusi/README.md

 # pasukan-revolusi
-for my fun study and try whatever in the futures teknology
+for my fun study and try whatever in the futures technology